dipeptyd/mobi2epub/docu/_build/html/_sources/header_handler.txt

     Reads n times sizeof i from :cpp:member:`file` and saves it to i

-    Should be overloaded for every necessary data type
+    Should be overloaded for every necessary data type combination

-    or just use templates, which i won't implement, because there's already too much syntax noise as it is, without the chevron brackets.
+    :sub:`Or just use templates, but the linker seems to stupid to handle the current source code layout`

     returns reference to self